ilirgjylbegaj73/SwissDentalCare/README.md

 ## Repository Structure

 - `/MeetingReports`: Includes all weekly meeting reports documenting the development process.
-- `/SourceCode`: Hosts the source code and relevant technical documentation.
+- `/ProjectRequirements`: Documentation of the project requirement as stated in the classrom of CEN 302
 - `/CSS`: Contains all Cascading Style Sheets (CSS) files used for styling the frontend of the application.
 - `/Java`: Houses all Java backend files, which handle the business logic, database operations, and server-side functionalities.
 - `/HTML`: Includes all Hypertext Markup Language (HTML) files used to structure the web interface of the application.